WHAT TO SEE ON A 9-DAY TOUR OF IRELAND

-You have all day to explore the scenic Ring of Kerry, a magical drive through the Irish countryside and along the coast of the Iveragh peninsula.
+You have plenty of time to explore the scenic Ring of Kerry, a magical route through the Irish countryside and along the coast of the Iveragh peninsula.
 It is part of the larger Wild Atlantic Way and is a must-do for most visitors.

 We recommend going counter-clockwise and stopping at the Kells Bay House and its gardens as your first visit of the day.
 You could then stop by the ancient stone forts of Caherdaniel and Staigue as well as stroll along Derrynane Bay.